 Visualyse Professional has been used in several hundred papers presented at ITU-R Working Parties and Study Group meetings.
-It is designed to solve many of the problems raised at World Radio Conferences.
+It is designed to solve many of the problems raised at World Radiocommunication Conferences.

 We have analysed the output from the last three conferences, and have create an interactive browseable sections on the agendas for the WRCs 2003, 2007 and WRC-12.